An Introduction to the Best Types of Meditation for Beginners

 Depending on what you want to focus on, you might choose a different type of meditation instruction.

-Below is just a short list to get you started thinking about what types are available and which ones might be right for you.
+Below is just a short list to get you started thinking about what types of meditation are available and which ones might be right for you.

 Guided meditations are great for every practitioner, especially beginners who might be finding it challenging to calm their minds.